Bilonik/flutter_tindercard_plus/README.md

 ## Getting Started

-1. Depend on it by adding this to your pubspec.yaml file: ```flutter_tindercard: ^x.x.x```
+1. Depend on it by adding this to your pubspec.yaml file: ```flutter_tindercard_plus: ^x.x.x```

-2. Import it: ```import 'package:flutter_tindercard.dart'```
+2. Import it: ```import 'package:flutter_tindercard_plus.dart'```

-3. Add TinderSwapCard in your widget layout and write the single card layout builder you need, then you get a Tinder(探探) like swap card widget!
+3. Add TinderSwapCard in your widget layout and write the single card layout builder you need, then you get a Tinder like swap card widget!

 4. Use `CardSwipeCompleteCallback` for the swiped orientation and index!